Yahoo Fantasy Football Busts 2018: Tight Ends

 However, Gronk sports multiple downsides.
 He suited up all 16 games in a season only twice and hasn’t logged a complete campaign since 2011.
 The punishment he absorbs is frequent, which accelerates the risk.
 What happens if he misses games during the fantasy playoffs?
 The odds of him standing on the sidelines in street clothes are rather substantial.
 It’s probably why the battered tight end flirted with retirement this past offseason.
 Tack on the Patriots’ desire to run the ball more and assuming Eric Decker, a premier red-zone threat during his heyday, carves out a role, Gronk loses some luster.

 Personally, within the top-24 picks of a draft, safety is the primary motivation.
 Gronk’s ceiling is astronomical, but his injury susceptibility is too chancy for my blood.
-Aim for discounted options like Delanie Walker, Trey Burton or George Kittle some 50-80 picks later instead.
+Aim for discounted options like Delanie Walker, Trey Burton or George Kittle (Assuming the shoulder injury isn’t serious) some 50-80 picks later instead.

 Scott – GREG OLSEN (ADP 67, TE6).
 Olsen missed nine games last year and had plenty of rust upon his return.
 A 44.7 percent catch rate, a modest 11.2 yards per grab, that’s not the Olsen we know.
 He only scored once in seven games, though he did post pinball stats in the playoff loss at New Orleans.